The Texas

 This is one of several "innovative" or "alternative" intersection types used to improve intersection throughput when grade-separation (overpasses or flyovers) is not possible, not warranted, or too expensive.

 An RCUT intersection was completed on Bandera Rd. at FM 1560 South in 2018.
-This was the first of several RCUT intersections planned for Bandera Rd. from Loop 1604 to Triana Parkway.
+Two more intersections — at Hausman Rd./Leslie Rd. and at Cedar Trail — were completed in 2024.
+These were the first two phases of RCUT intersections planned from Loop 1604 to Triana Parkway.
 Unlike those on US 281 and on Loop 1604, the RCUT plan on Bandera is considered to be a long-term solution for existing and expected congestion.
-It now appears that RCUTs will also be the plan for Bandera Rd. between Loop 1604 and Loop 410.
+RCUTs are now also planned for Bandera Rd. between Loop 1604 and Loop 410.

 Finally, another RCUT section is planned on Loop 1604 between US 90 and Macdona Lacoste Rd., where it is also intended to be a long-term solution.